Quick Start

 </div>

-/* Set business name */
+const myForm = new SmarkForm(document.getElementById("myForm"));/* Set business name */

 myForm.onRendered(async ()=>{

-/* ๐Ÿ‘‰ Since we don't provide the address field, it will be cleared */
+/* πŸ‘‰ Since we don't provide the address field, it will be cleared */

 });